 Easily accessible communication tools, such as IM, voice calls and video conferencing, give employees multiple ways to reach out to their peers.
 If they are allowed to choose their method of communication—and can connect with peers from nearly anywhere—employees are more likely to reach out and build stronger interpersonal relationships.

 The right collaboration tools can help reduce barriers to communication, provide better access to resources and help teams be more productive.
-To learn more on how to help a diverse team work together, get our free eBook, “5 Faces of Today’s Employees.”

 The Growth Center does not constitute professional tax or financial advice.
 You should contact your own tax or financial professional to discuss your situation.